-Touch the heart of the Silk Road on this journey through Uzbekistan and traverse the routes once threatened by marauders and Mongol hordes.
+Before you travel to Turkey, touch the heart of the Silk Road on this journey through Uzbekistan and traverse the routes once threatened by marauders and Mongol hordes.
+Discover a thriving blend of cultures and civilizations in the famous trade cities of Tashkent, Bukhara, and Samarkand.
 Explore minarets and mausoleums, mosques and madrassahs, and witness the rich confluence of cultures along the world’s most famous ancient trade route.

 - It's Included:

-- Roundtrip airfare between Tashkent and Istanbul and airfare from Tashkent to Bukhara
+- Roundtrip airfare between Tashkent and Istanbul and airfare from Bukhara to Tashkent

 - 20 meals—8 breakfasts, 5 lunches, 7 dinners (including 1 Home-Hosted Dinner)

 - Services of our own resident Trip Leader who speaks English and a native language

 - All transfers

 Fly from the U.S. to Tashkent, Uzbekistan via Istanbul, Turkey.